 Outcome variables

-All outcomes were knee-based.
-The primary outcome variable was SRKOA; RKOA and knee pain were secondary outcomes.
+All outcomes were knee-based and decided a priori.
+The primary outcome variable was SRKOA as we considered this more clinically important to predict; RKOA and knee pain were secondary outcomes.

-SRKOA was classified positive in K&L grade 2 or above knees reporting ≥15 days knee pain in the last month.
+SRKOA was classified positive in K&L grade 2 or above knees reporting ≥15 days of knee pain in the previous month.
 All remaining knees were classified SRKOA negative.

 RKOA was classified positive in K&L grade 2 or above knees.
 All remaining knees with K&L grades 0 and 1 were classified RKOA negative.

-Knee pain assessed using a modified NHANES (35)(38) question was asked in two parts for right and left knees: 1) “Have you had any knee pain in the last month?” and 2) “How many days of knee pain have you experienced in the last month?”
-Knee pain was classified positive if “yes” and “≥15 days” were reported.
+Knee pain was assessed using a modified NHANES (35) question in two parts for right and left knees: 1) “Have you had any knee pain in the last month?” and 2) “How many days of knee pain have you experienced in the last month?”
+Knee pain was classified positive if “yes” and “≥15 days”.
 All remaining knees were classified knee pain negative.

 Clinical variables